 Echo reading is when you read a sentence and then your child reads the same sentence.
+You may echo read a single sentence or multiple sentences.
 Over time, read longer books and encourage your child to read at the same pace that we talk.
 Echo reading helps build your child's confidence.
 Follow these steps:

-- 1. Share a book or have two copies of the same book. - 2.
-Read a sentence out loud from the book. - 3.
+- 8. Share a book or have two copies of the same book. - 9.
+Read a sentence out loud from the book. - 10.
 Have your child read the same sentence out loud.
-Ask your child to follow words with finger while reading. - 4.
+Ask your child to follow the words with his or her finger while reading. - 11.
 Continue Steps 2 and 3 for the rest of the book.